An unusual video clip for the song Apocalyptica was published in September 2008.

 Igor Burloff: Yes, not enough!
 But seriously, this is anime, though Plasticine.
 For example, in the anime hair and clothing of characters must fly during the movement.
 But Paavo's hair can not fly - he has a short haircut.

 Igor Burloff: My answer is both simple and shocking: Western musicians adhere to the concept: "You are the director.
 You are the professional.
 You do as you see fit.
 We have no moral right to advise professionals how to do their job."
 Mikko, even when I asked him what he thought being the composer of this song, replied: "Igor, I say this only because you asked me about it!
-You may disregard all that I say,... - you are the director!"
+You may ignore all that I say,... - you are the director!"

 Honestly, at first it was wildly strange...
 The fact that people do not say "f*ck off".
 On the contrary, they are doing (and do!) everything that you need!
 They will tell, show, play for you as many times as you need.
 Yes, Apocalyptica played in an empty hall of the club "Tavastia" only for me!